mathsaey/skitter/manual/installation.md

 ```

 Once the task is installed, you can run `mix help skitter.new` to see if
 everything is installed correctly.
-It should produce some text detailing how to
+It should produce text detailing how to use
-use the task.
+the task.